 The US staffing industry is vast and diverse.
 The large talent pool makes staffing a lengthy process, taking around 36 working days per hire on average.
 On the other side of the spectrum, a job typically attracts 250 resumes, of which 4-6 are selected for interviews and later stages of hiring.
 Add to this the increased need for diversity, equality, and inclusion across the hiring process and the workforce - and one can see why over 98% of Fortune 500 companies use recruitment softwares of some kind in their staffing process.

 Driven by technologies like Artificial Intelligence (AI), these software solutions often come bundled with their candidate resource management (CRM) and applicant tracking systems (ATS) that automate the hiring process end-to-end.
 From advertising the vacancy on job boards and gathering candidate data and storing them in central repositories, to running analytics and bringing out valuable insights and re-engagement with applicants using automated email reachouts- a recruitment software can do it all.
 It even reduces labor costs and increases efficiency by automating a lot of tedious substeps.
 In this article, we’ll take a look at why recruitment software is pivotal for mid-sized staffing firms in the US.
+To stay ahead in the market, integrating custom functionalities in your recruitment software can be the key.
+However, making changes in the off-the-shelf recruitment software is difficult.
+Thus, you need software developers who have expertise in executing custom integrations.
+To achieve it, the best way is to book your consultation to discover the possibilities of upgrading with a leading software development company.

 For mid-sized recruitment firms, recruiting software has many benefits, including: